iancondoit/MultiMind/README.md

 1. Clone this repository
 2. Configure project directories in `MultiMindPM/config.json`
 3. Create directives for each project in `MultiMindPM/directives/`
+4. (Optional) Create project-specific roadmaps in `MultiMindPM/roadmaps/`
-4. Run `./multimind.py sync` to distribute files
+5. Run `./multimind.py sync` to distribute files
-5. For each project, implement required functionality
+6. For each project, implement required functionality
-6. Update status reports in each project
+7. Update status reports in each project
-7. Run `./multimind.py gather` to collect status updates
+8. Run `./multimind.py gather` to collect status updates
-8. Use handoffs for inter-project coordination
+9. Use handoffs for inter-project coordination
+10. Report phase completions with `./multimind.py complete`

+## Completion Reporting

+MultiMind includes a robust completion reporting system that allows projects to notify the Project Manager when they complete a phase:

+1. When a project finishes a significant phase, it creates a completion marker file in the `/output/completions/` directory
+2. The marker follows a standardized format defined in `/MultiMindPM/rules/completion_reporting.md`
+3. The project then runs `./multimind.py complete [ProjectName] [PhaseID]` to notify the PM
+4. The PM reviews the completion, updates the roadmap, and provides new directives
+5. Project-specific roadmaps can be created in `MultiMindPM/roadmaps/projectname_roadmap.md`

 ## AI Integration